Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Introduction

-Another extensively investigated approach in the literature for solving graph partitioning problems is Semidefinite Programming.
-Alizadeh \cite{Alizadeh1995} introduced semidefinite relaxations for several Combinatorial Optimization Problems, in particular for graph partitioning problems.
-Wolkowicz and Zhao \cite{Wolkowicz1999} derived a new semidefinite programming relaxation for the general graph partitioning problem.
-Hager, Phan, and Zhang \cite{Hager2011} presented an exact algorithm for graph partitioning using a Branch \& Bound method applied to a continuous quadratic programming formulation; they showed that the semidefinite approach generally led to much tighter lower bounds in a series of numerical experiments.
-Furthermore, Sotirov \cite{Sotirov2014} derived a new semidefinite programming relaxation for graph partitioning which is compared theoretically and numerically with other semidefinite relaxations.
+Semidefinite Programming is another technique that has been extensively used for solving graph partitioning problems.
+Alizadeh \cite{Alizadeh1995} introduced semidefinite relaxations for graph partitioning problems {together with some other} combinatorial optimization problems.
+Wolkowicz and Zhao \cite{Wolkowicz1999} derived a new semidefinite programming relaxation for the general graph partitioning problem obtained {through the Lagrangian dual} of a quadratic formulation of the problem.
+Lisser and Rendl \cite{Lisser_2003} considered a simplified version for the telecommunication industry in which {a set of local exchange stations was partitioned} into subsets of equal cardinality using both linear and semidefinite relaxations.
+Hager, Phan, and Zhang \cite{Hager2011} presented an exact algorithm for graph partitioning using a Branch \& Bound method applied to a continuous quadratic programming formulation.
+The authors showed that the semidefinite approach generally led to much tighter lower bounds in a series of numerical experiments.
+Furthermore, Sotirov \cite{Sotirov2014} derived a new semidefinite programming relaxation for the general graph partitioning problem, which is based on matrix lifting {with matrix variables} having order equal to the number of vertices of the graph.
 A survey-type article introducing semidefinite optimization is reported in \cite{Rendl2012}.
-Additionally, spectral partitioning is a family of methods focused in finding clusters using the eigenvectors of the Laplacian matrix derived from a set of pairwise similarities between the nodes of the partitioned graph \cite{Spielman2007,Fiedler1975,Meila2016,RodriguesdeSousa2017,Spielman2007}.